ys/rails-girls-count/README.md

-# Hello people!
-This app simply show how many girls are attending your rails girls event.
+# How many girls are attending your rails girls event?
+## Use this app to know it quickly!

 It uses Wufoo API and is set to be deployed to heroku!